Powerful state of Swaziland. Full description of Swaziland

 Foreign policy.

-Political organizations.
+political organizations.

-- "Progressive Party of Swaziland" (Swaziland Progressive Party, SPP), chairman. - John Nquku.
-Created in 1960 on the basis of the "Progressive Association of Swaziland", founded in 1929;
+- "Progressive Party of Swaziland" (Swaziland Progressive Party, SPP), chairman. - Nkuku John (John Nquku).
+Created in 1960 on the basis of the Progressive Association of Swaziland, founded in 1929;

-- "Imbokodvo National Movement", INM (Imbokodvo National Movement, INM), the leader's seat is vacant.
-Party created. in 1964;
+- Imbokodvo National Movement, INM (Imbokodvo National Movement, INM), the leader's seat is vacant.
+Creation Party. in 1964;

-Trade union associations Swaziland Federation of Trade Unions (SFTU).
-The association was founded in 1980 and has 83 thousand members.
+Trade union associations"Swaziland Federation of Trade Unions" (Swaziland Federation of Trade Unions, SFTU).
+The association was founded in 1980 and has 83,000 members.
 Chairman - Richard Nxumalo, Gen. sec. - Jan Sithole.

 ECONOMY